jcaillon/valet/libraries.d/config.md

 Valet is configurable through environment variables.

-There are several ways to make that configuration (and thus the Valet variables) permanent:

-- Define variables in your `~/.bashrc` script which is sourced when starting bash.
+To configure variables in bash, you should defined them in your `~/.bashrc` file which gets included (source) on each startup.
-- Other (not guaranteed) methods include: `/etc/environment`, `~/.profile` or `~/.bash_profile`.
-  _They are not recommended._

 In Valet, you can also set variables in special bash scripts which are sourced when the program starts.
 These scripts are:

 - `~/.config/valet/config`: the Valet configuration file (this is the recommended way to configure Valet itself).
-- `~/.config/valet/startup`: a custom script that is itself sourced by `~/.config/valet/config` which can be used to define or manipulate variables on startup.
-- `./.env`: a `.env` in the current directory.
+- `./.env`: a `.env` in the current directory (the filename can be set with `VALET_CONFIG_DOT_ENV_SCRIPT`).

+> **Tip:** Use the `.env` files to configure your project-specific variables.
+> Remember that command options are also configurable through environment variables!

 ## 📄 About the config file

 The config file is sourced by Valet on startup which allows you to setup variables to configure Valet.
-You can define the variables in the file or export them in your shell or in your `~/.bashrc` file.

-Use the `valet self config` command to open the YAML configuration file.
+Use the `valet self config` command to initialize and open the YAML configuration file.

 You should not define all the variables, only the ones you want to change.